calebccff/Calamity-Game-Engine/README.md

 ```c#
 callDelagate(code)
 ```
 creating an action delegate for the same command.
-By using the `Actions.Reduce` functions in [/Util/Tools.cs](/Util/Tools.cs), this can be formed to any action delegate (by contravariance) and added to any eventlistener.
+By using the `Actions.Reduce` functions in [/Util/Tools.cs](/Util/Tools.cs), this can be formed to any action delegate (by contravariance) and added to any event listener.

 ## Usage

 ### Creating a Game
 Currently, this engine is not yet suitable for making games.
-The plan for the final parts of creating a game are the following (this is likely to change during the development):
+The plan for the final parts of creating a game is the following (this is likely to change during the development):

 - **Create a Game object**
 This will manage all variables and concepts shared along scenes (like settings, inventory, player stats, save data)
 - **Create Scene objects for your game**
 These will manage what the player sees in each scene.
-It loads the map, the characters in the scene, handle story based game logic (ex.: cut scenes, doors).
+It loads the map, the characters in the scene, and handle story based game logic (ex.: cut scenes, doors).
 - **Create Characters for your game**
 These are all of the game objects you interact with, enemies, parts of the map, traps or obstacles.
 - **Create UI for your game**